 Polite, giggly, and judgmental.
-Londoners have an apt for structure and polite dressing, but will unbutton at the pub.
+Londoners have an apt for structure and polite dressing but will unbutton at the pub.
 They also love to stare at the oddballs.

 Londoners preserve tradition.
 Tea is still served in the afternoon with a wonderful spread, lawyers wear white wigs, and proper English gets you far.

-See related: Fun nicknames for London
+See related: Fun Nicknames for London

 The difference in food in London and New York

-You’ve probably already heard of the infamous New York Slice – a giant piece of pizza with the perfect cheese to sauce ratio, for just a few bucks.
-Grab and go food is a ritual of living in New York.
+You’ve probably already heard of the infamous New York Slice – a giant piece of pizza with the perfect cheese-to-sauce ratio, for just a few bucks.
+Grab-and-go food is a ritual of living in New York.
 From bagels to slices, there is something for everyone.

 Dinner in New York is a sight to see.
 Top restaurants book out in advance and wherever you’re going you are likely to see someone famous (in their own way).
 There is a restaurant for every taste and the vibe will undoubtedly be like any other restaurant you have been to.

+From a restaurant that exclusively makes bao to one that thrives on Italian fusion, there is nothing that you can’t find.
 London, on the other hand, is not a big grab-and-go culture.
 Sure you might take away a coffee and pastry in the morning, but lunch and dinner are sitting down.

 Popular London meals are Indian food (the curry is to die for), pub fare, and locally raised and farmed foods.
-Many tourists knock London for the food scene, but the truth is they just don’t know where to go.
+Many tourists knock on London for the food scene, but the truth is they just don’t know where to go.

 Outside of the touristy “fish and chips pub fare” is an entirely new food scene in London.
-Michelin star restaurants are in every neighborhood and the English are fantastic at sourcing locally.
+Michelin-star restaurants are in every neighborhood and the English are fantastic at sourcing locally.

-Getting around in London v.
-New York
+Getting around in London vs. New York

-One of the benefits of a big city is the public transportation.
+One of the benefits of a big city is public transportation.
 Taking a taxi in London?
 Forget it.
 It will cost you a nice dinner.
 Taxi in NYC?
 Takes longer than walking.

-Faster than taxis and great for people watching!
+Faster than taxis and great for people-watching!
 The hard part of public transport in New York is getting to the outer boroughs.
 A few transfers or a long train can take a long time.

-Unlike New York, which is basically a 24/7 city, London shuts down at midnight.
+Unlike New York, which is a 24/7 city, London shuts down at midnight.
 After that, you’re taking a taxi cab.

-Living Expenses in London versus New York
+London vs New York Living

 Short story: both cities are expensive to live in.
 Rent is high and buying is near impossible.
 Each city has its own way of being affordable though.

-Should you visit London or New York
+Should you visit London or New York?

 Both cities are awesome to visit.
 There are a few considerations, though, before you choose which one to visit first.

 Also, walking along the Thames in the early morning is spectacular.
-Spot the twoer bridge, walk past Westminster and Big Ben, and gaze at all that London has to offer without all the hustle and bustle.
+Spot the Tower Bridge, walk past Westminster and Big Ben, the London Eye, and gaze at all that London has to offer without all the hustle and bustle.

-Do you like chinese food after a night out at a trendy club?
+Do you like Chinese food after a night out at a trendy club?
 This is your city.
-New York has some of the best bars and night clubs in the world.
+New York has some of the best bars and nightclubs in the world.

-But New York is unmarveled.
+But New York is unmatched.
 No matter what your taste New York will have a restaurant on that tiny niche, and it will be the best you’ve ever had.